 - iii.
 Longer Facades and Unique Conditions - Pediments shall only be used once in a facade with the exception of dormers where they may be used at each dormer. - 2.
-A center bay may be pronounced by projecting the wall forward.

-3. Facades shall have regular window spacing.
+A center bay may be pronounced by projecting the wall forward. - 3.
+Facades shall have regular window spacing.

-Figure 920-41: Medium Bay
+Figure 920-40: Medium Bay

-Figure 920-42: Longer Facades
+Figure 920-41: Longer Facades

 - d.
-Standard Windows and Doors (see illustrative examples below). - Windows shall be double-hung and vertical in proportion except for first floor commercial windows. - ii.
-Typical muntin pattern is 6/6 or 9/9. - iii.
-First floor windows should be taller than upper level windows. - iv.
-Widths shall range between 2.5' to 3'. - v.
-Larger areas of glass shall only be permitted on the first floor of commercial uses. - vi.
+Windows and Doors (see illustrative examples below). - i.
+Standard Windows - Windows shall be double-hung and vertical in proportion except for first floor commercial windows. - 2.
+Typical muntin pattern is 6/6 or 9/9. - 3.
+First floor windows should be taller than upper level windows. - 4.
+Widths shall range between 2.5' to 3'. - 5.
+Larger areas of glass shall only be permitted on the first floor of commercial uses. - 6.
 Windows in dormers may have a curved head.

-Figure 920-44: Illustrative Example of Window Proportions
+Figure 920-43: Illustrative Example of Window Proportions